Spydr06/lisppp/README.md

 # A scuffed little Lisp interpreter written in C++

-This is a little project I wrote to get experience in using C++.
+This is a little project I wrote to get experience in using C++ in about 5 hours.
 Don't use this for actual programs.

 ## Building